sonu-gupta/tosdr-terms-of-service-corpus/README.md

 ## License

-This corpus is based on data from the Terms of Service; Didn't Read (TOS;DR) project, which is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0) license.
-As such, this corpus is also released under the CC BY-SA 3.0 license.
-You are free to use, distribute, and modify this dataset for any purpose, as long as you give appropriate credit to the original creator (i.e., TOS;DR) and share any modifications you make to the corpus under the same license.
+This corpus is based on data from the Terms of Service; Didn't Read (TOS;DR) project, which is licensed under the GNU General Public License version 3 (GPLv3).
+As such, this work is also licensed under the GPLv3.
+For more information about the GPLv3 license, please visit https://www.gnu.org/licenses/gpl-3.0.en.html.

 ## Things in Progress
 I am continuously updating and improving this corpus.
 Currently, I am working on removing the non-TOS documents from the corpus.
 I am also exploring the use of machine learning and natural language processing techniques to further analyze and extract insights from this corpus.